House to vote on Bannon contempt as Justice decision looms

 In addition, the Justice Department’s Office of Legal Counsel has said in multiple opinions — including one from the 1980s involving Supreme Court Justice Neil Gorsuch’s mother Anne Gorsuch, who refused to turn over documents in her capacity as administrator of the Environmental Protection Agency — that the Justice Department has discretion on when to prosecute for contempt, even when receiving a referral from the House.

-Still, the Bannon case is different, as Democrats hold both Congress and the White House — and because the committee is investigating a violent insurrection of Trump’s supporters who beat law enforcement officers, broke into the Capitol and interrupted the certification of Biden’s victory.
+Still, the Bannon case is different, as Democrats hold both Congress and the White House — and because the committee is investigating a violent attack by Trump’s supporters who beat law enforcement officers, broke into the Capitol and interrupted the certification of Biden’s victory.

-“What we’re talking about is this massive, violent assault on American democracy,” Raskin said.

 Even if the department does decide to prosecute, the case could take years to play out — potentially pushing past the 2022 election when Republicans could win control of the House and end the investigation.

-And if they don’t prosecute, then the House will likely find another route.
+The House could also try another route.
 A House-authorized civil lawsuit could also take years but force Bannon and any other witnesses to defend themselves in court.

 Another option available to Congress would be to try to imprison defiant witnesses — an unlikely, if not outlandish, scenario.
 Called “inherent contempt,” the process was used in the country’s early years but hasn’t been employed in almost a century.